 At Phoenix College, the safety and well-being of our students, faculty, and staff is of primary importance.
 It is our hope that you will familiarize yourself with all of the Emergency Procedures outlined in the Maricopa Emergency Management System (MEMs) website.
-In the event of an emergency or crisis situation, the Public Safety Department will make timely warnings to the campus community.
+In the event of an emergency or crisis situation, the College Police Department will make timely warnings to the campus community.

 IMMEDIATELY CALL 9-1-1 IN ANY LIFE-THREATENING SITUATION

 What Is An Emergency?